 /images/2022/09/01/social_security_benefits_identification_card_with_100_dollar_bills.jpg)

-Your social security income is impacted by your number of years in the workforce, your yearly earnings, and at which age you began taking your benefits.
-So, no matter how you did it, if you collect more than $1,976 per month, you’re ahead of others in your age group.
+Your Social Security income is impacted by the number of years in the workforce, your yearly earnings, and the age at which you began taking your benefits.
+So, no matter how you did it, if you collect more than $1,864 per month, you're ahead of others in your age group.

 You are using a Health Savings Account (HSA)